 Treatment of carpal tunnel syndrome depends on the severity of your symptoms and their effects on your daily life.
 South Valley Neurology usually recommends conservative treatments, like taking frequent breaks, icing your hands, and physical therapy.

 If your symptoms persist or worsen, your provider might recommend corticosteroid injections or a wrist splint.
 In rare instances, surgical intervention may be necessary.
 Your doctor may also recommend the use of specific over-the-counter medications and/or prescription medications to treat the symptoms of CTS and help improve daily functioning.

-To receive treatment for carpal tunnel syndrome, call South Valley Neurology or request an appointment online today.
+To receive treatment for carpal tunnel syndrome, call South Valley Neurology to request an appointment today.